grafana/grafana/docs/sources/alerting/configure-notifications/create-notification-policy.md

 To create a new notification policy, you need to follow its tree structure.
 New policies created on the trunk of the tree (default policy), are the tree branches.
 And, subsequently, each branch can bear their own child policies.
 This is why you always add a new new policy under either the default policy, or under a already nested policy.

 1. In the left-side menu, click **Alerts & IRM** and then **Alerting**.
-2. Click **Notification policies**.
+1. Click **Notification policies**.
-3. From the **Choose Alertmanager** dropdown, select an Alertmanager.
+1. From the **Choose Alertmanager** dropdown, select an Alertmanager.
 By default, the **Grafana Alertmanager** is selected.
-4. To add a top level specific policy, go to the specific routing section (either to the default policy, or to another existing policy in which you would like to add a new nested policy) and click **+New child policy**.
+1. To add a top level specific policy, go to the specific routing section (either to the default policy, or to another existing policy in which you would like to add a new nested policy) and click **+New child policy**.
-5. In the Matching labels section, add one or more rules for matching alert labels.
+1. In the Matching labels section, add one or more rules for matching alert labels.
-6. In the **Contact point** dropdown, select the contact point to send notification to if alert matches only this specific policy and not any of the nested policies.
+1. In the **Contact point** dropdown, select the contact point to send notification to if alert matches only this specific policy and not any of the nested policies.
-7. Optionally, enable **Continue matching subsequent sibling nodes** to continue matching sibling policies even after the alert matched the current policy.
+1. Optionally, enable **Continue matching subsequent sibling nodes** to continue matching sibling policies even after the alert matched the current policy.
 When this option is enabled, you can get more than one notification for one alert.
-8. Optionally, enable **Override grouping** to specify the same grouping as the default policy.
+1. Optionally, enable **Override grouping** to specify the same grouping as the default policy.
 If this option is not enabled, the default policy grouping is used.
-9. Optionally, enable **Override general timings** to override the timing options configured in the group notification policy.
+1. Optionally, enable **Override general timings** to override the timing options configured in the group notification policy.
-10. Click **Save policy** to save your changes.
+1. Click **Save policy** to save your changes.

-## Add a nested policy
+You can also create a child policy in the following way.

 1. In the left-side menu, click **Alerts & IRM** and then **Alerting**.
 1. Click **Notification policies**.